-This 1 Litre of Tear was made based on real story.
+This 1 Liter of Tear was made based on real story.

 It is more than 10 years ago and it was first time for me to see serious non-fiction movie at a movie theater.